Skip to content

 If you’re after a barefoot shoe for daily wear that has a good level of breathability then the Dillon should deliver for that ask.
 More specifically, if you want a commute shoe for warmer weather I think you’ll like this model.

-The mesh upper feels lightweight and does a good job of promoting a good degree of ventilation even on steamy days.
-I walked 4 miles in these on a day when it was around 90 degrees Fahrenheit and these did a really good job.
+The mesh upper feels lightweight and promotes good ventilation even on steamy days.
+I walked 4 miles in these on a day when it was around 90 degrees Fahrenheit, and they did a really good job.

 Don’t get me wrong, you could definitely wear these in colder months, too, if you select the right socks.
 However, I think they’ll truly excel as warm weather-friendly commuting shoes.